orbeon/orbeon-forms-doc/form-runner/api/persistence/forms-metadata.md

         - last modification date/time for the app/form/version combination
 - `<form-version>`
     - [SINCE Orbeon Forms 2016.1]
-    - When using a relational database, as the implementation of the persistence API for eXist [doesn't support versioning yet](https://github.com/orbeon/orbeon-forms/issues/1524)
+    - contains the version number of the given `<form>`
-    - contains the highest published version number
+    - *NOTE: This is only returned when using a relational database, as the implementation of the persistence API for eXist [doesn't support versioning yet](https://github.com/orbeon/orbeon-forms/issues/1524).*